-A meta description is a 160-character snippet of text that (in theory) summarises your web page content.
+A meta description is a 160-character snippet of text that summarises your web page content.
 Type something into Google, and it’s those little lines you see below the clickable web address.

-Your meta description isn’t what helps your Google ranking.
+Your meta description doesn’t particularly help your Google ranking.
 But it does pop up in Google Search.
 And, as it’s the first bit of copy someone will read about your business or brand, it’s worthwhile getting it right.

 I’m no SEO expert.
 But I do know that you’ll be judged on your meta text.
 So think of it like a little sales pitch.
 The content of your site may be great, but can be totally worthless if your meta description is poor.
 Write a great meta description, however, and you’ll create a good first impression and encourage people to click through to your site.

-Google is competitive – after all, you want people to click on your website, blog post etc. rather than someone else’s.
+Google is competitive.
+You want people to click on your website, blog post etc. rather than someone else’s.
 And in a world where it’s virtually impossible to gain, or guarantee, the top-billed Google listing, you need to do everything you can to stand out.

 So how do you do it right?